pugjs/pug/Readme.md

       li two
       li three

-Fucked up your whitespace? no worries, jade's error reporting should help you out:
+Fucked up your whitespace? no worries, jade's error reporting should help you out.
+Jade instruments the compiled JavaScript to provide meaningful context for runtime exceptions.

     ul
         li one